layro01-org/gradle-example/README.rst

 Running the example
 -------------------

-This project uses the `Gradle Wrapper`_ to automatically bootstrap the build chain.
+This project uses the `Gradle Wrapper`_ to bootstrap the build chain automatically.
 The only requirement for running this example is to have a JDK installed and on the path.
 Check out `SDKMAN!`_ for easy Java version management.

 In the root of this project, run::